SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - The direct embedded-ICC case and every row of the 12-case profile matrix passed: 13 of 13 net11.0 Release cases.
 - The exact 34 cases reported by CI passed: 34 of 34 net11.0 Release cases, with zero failures and zero skips.
 - Roslynk reported zero compiler errors after the fix, and `git diff --check` passed.
+- The remaining four branch-introduced `GC.AllocateUninitializedArray` calls are removed from AV1 configuration, pixel-information, XMP, and Exif ownership boundaries.
+Each retained value still receives exactly one array and one copy because its source span belongs to pooled storage; no second materialization was introduced.
+The exact net11 Release rebuild remains at 1,005 warnings and zero errors, 166 focused configuration and metadata cases pass, and all 9,181 HEIF tests pass through direct VSTest.

 Recovered task-history evidence from 2026-08-31: